-Criteria JORC Code Explanation Commentary Sampling techniques specialized industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
-These examples should not be taken as limiting the broad meaning of sampling. geologists, use of appropriate sub-sampling methods, routine cleaning of splitters and cyclones, and RC rigs with sufficient capacity to provide generally dry, reasonable recovery samples.
+Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialized industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
+These examples should not be taken as limiting the broad meaning of sampling.
+Measures taken to ensure the representivity of RC sampling include close supervision by geologists, use of appropriate sub-sampling methods, routine cleaning of splitters and cyclones, and RC rigs with sufficient capacity to provide generally dry, reasonable recovery samples.
 Information available to demonstrate sample representivity includes RC sample weights, sample recovery, sample consistency, field duplicates, standards and blanks.
-RC holes were sampled over 1 m intervals using a cone-splitter mounted to the RC drill rig.
-RC samples were analyzed ALS in both Kalgoorlie and Perth and SGS in Kalgoorlie.
-At the laboratories, the samples were oven dried and crushed to 90% passing 2 mm, and pulverized to 95% passing 106 microns, with analysis by 50 g fire assay.
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
+Aspects of the determination of mineralization that are Material to the Public Report.
+In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1m samples from which 3 kg was pulverized to produce a 30 g charge for fire assay').
+In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
+Unusual commodities or mineralization types (e.g. submarine nodules) may warrant disclosure of detailed information.
 RC samples were generally taken at 1 m interval but if composited were composited to 4 m to produce a 3 kg representative sample to be submitted to the laboratory.
 If the 4 m composite sample was anomalous (Au>0.16 g/t), the original 1 m samples were retrieved and submitted to Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
-Reverse Circulation (RC) drilling used either a 4.5 inch or 5.5 inch face-sampling bit.
+Reverse Circulation drilling used either a 4.5 inch or 5.5 inch face-sampling bit.
 Diamond core was HQ3 of NQ2 diameter core.
 All RC drillholes were surveyed by Gyro, every 30 m down hole.
 All core was oriented using a Reflex orientation tool, which was recorded at the drill site, and all core pieced back together and orientated at the STN core yard at Apollo Hill.
 Drill sample recovery assessed.
 RC sample recovery was visually estimated by volume for each 1 m bulk sample bag and recorded digitally in the sample database.
 Very little variation was observed.
 Measures taken to maximize recovery for RC drilling included use of face sampling bits and drilling rigs of sufficient capacity to provide generally dry, high recovery samples.
 RC sample weights indicate an average recovery of 85% to 95% and were dry.
 The cone splitter was regularly cleaned with compressed air at the completion of each rod.